Dudo: Game play

-An illegal move, where a player covertly uses one of their fingers (often their thumb) to shift one or many of their dice, to show another face.
-If caught, this brands that player as a mete dedo (Spanish for 'putter of finger inside') and eliminates them from the match instantly, often incurring a punishment for cheating.
-Punishments are often commonly understood or pre-established, such as having to do a cold plunge, or to buy a round of drinks for all the players.

 Different versions of the game divide the lifeline of a player differently.
 In some versions, when a player first reaches one die (i.e. loses a round and goes from two dice to one), the player obliga (meaning "they coerce") the round.
 In this kind of special round—often known as palo fijo—aces don't count as wildcards, and the suit can only be changed by players with a single die.
 The player gets to choose if they play the round open or closed.
 In an open round, everyone can see everybody's dice but their own.
 However, in a closed round, only the players with one die remaining can see their dice.
 In some other versions, the palo fijo happens on a player reaching their last two dice, and involves nobody being able to change the suit, as well as aces not counting as wildcards for the round.
 Then, upon a player reaching their last die, what begins is a palo ciego—nobody is allowed to see their hand, except for players that only have one die in theirs, and the bids must be done blindly.
 Often, players do not slam their cups before the round is called, to add tension.

 The game ends when only one player has dice remaining; that player is the winner.